 - Enterprise: $99/user/month (billed annually)

-Best for: Service-based businesses needing both simple CRM software and project management capabilities.
+Best for: Service-based businesses needing both simple CRM software and project management in one platform.

 11. Keap — Best simple CRM for marketing automation